-It’s not enough to just upload a photo of the product, state its name and price, and say a few descriptive words about it.
-Because when you have similar items being sold on two different shops, it’s the one with a
+When shopping online, people can’t hold or test a product.
+Their decision to make a purchase in many ways depends on product page content.
+However, it’s not enough to upload a photo of the product, state its name and price, and say a few descriptive words.
+When you have similar items being sold in two different shops, it’s the one with a

-Depending on how many items you sell online, this could be a
+Depending on how many items you sell online, writing product descriptions could be a

 Regardless of how great your customer service is, most shoppers will not bother contacting a shop when they have a question about a product.
 So, think ahead and include all the basic details that buyers might look for.

-For example, if you sell apparel, the basics are those you can find on the tags like:
+For example, if you sell apparel, how do you write a clothing product description?
+Start with the basics that you can find on the tags: